Step 8: CONTRACT CLOSE-OUT - FINAL PAYMENT

 1. Contractor Requests a Certificate of Substantial Completion

-The Notice is filled out by the Project Manager and sent to Johanna Johnson, (608) 264-9274, in Engineering to publish in the newspaper.
-A copy of the Notice that is published is emailed to Affirmative Action, the Contractor and anyone else in your division who is required to receive the notice.
+The Notice is filled out by a Facilities Project Manager and sent to EnAdmin @cityofmadison.com to create the Substantial Completion letter.
+Alane Boutelle creates the notices for all other Engineering divisions.
+Johanna Johnson, (608) 264-9274, in Engineering, will publish both notices in the newspaper.
+A copy of the Notice that is published is emailed to Affirmative Action, the Contractor, the Alderperson, the bonding agent, and anyone else in your division who is required to receive the notice.

 2. Liquidated Damages

 Liquidated damages occur when a Contractor exceeds the contract time stated in the original contract.
 It is up to the project manager to determine if liquidated damages will be assessed.

 Final contract quantities must be verified by the inspector.